 Set Active:

 The Set Active button sets all stations currently set as selected active stations for the currently logged in user.
 When clicked, the account details box will update to show the selected stations and the stations selected in the station selection table will remain selected.
+This shall not update the totals, as those are aggregate counts of the entire table, not the selected stations.

 Refresh Stats: